ga4gh/vrs/docs/source/terms_and_model.rst

    * - species
      - :ref:`CURIE`
      - 1..1
      - An external reference to a species taxonomy.
+Default:
+       "taxonomy:9606" (Human).
 See Implementation Guidance, below.
    * - chr
      - string
      - 1..1
      - The symbolic chromosome name
    * - interval
-     - :ref:`NamedInterval`
+     - :ref:`CytobandInterval`
      - 1..1
      - The chromosome region based on feature names